 Thanks to the staff and management of Eden Camp for hosting the RAFBDA and allowing us to pay our respects to fallen comrades at this special time of the year

 It has become the the custom over the years that the RAF BD Association has been active that we lay a wreath and poppy crosses at the RAFBD Memorial at Eden Camp near Malton in Yorkshire.
 We do this on the 11th of November at 11am.
 So it was this year with Fred Knox, our Association President travelling down to Eden Camp to do the honours.

 The weekend’s activities followed the usual format of a meet and greet in the bar followed by the Annual General Meeting then Dinner after the AGM.
-The minutes of the AGM are on the next pages as is the Balance Sheet for the RAFBDA Accounts.
+The minutes of the AGM are on the pages of the Member's Only Newsletter as is the Balance Sheet for the RAFBDA Accounts.
 You will notice that a few changes have taken place and an explanation of the why’s and wherefores will be seen further on.

 If you are not a member of the RAF Bomb Disposal Association but have in the past been associated with RAF Bomb Disposal in any capacity you are welcome to Join the Association and attend this and future Reunions.
 Please use the "Contact Us" page and fill out one of the Email forms that you will find there.

 The Annual Reunion for 2008 will be held in Derby at the Hallmark Hotel between Friday 12 October and Monday 15 October.

 For details and to book a place at the reunion please contact us via the "CONTACT US" page and we will send details to you either by mail or electronically whichever you prefer.